Group isomorphism

-In abstract algebra, a group isomorphism is a function between two groups that sets up a one-to-one correspondence between the elements of the groups in a way that respects the given group operations.
+In abstract algebra, a group isomorphism is a function between two groups that sets up a bijection between the elements of the groups in a way that respects the given group operations.
 If there exists an isomorphism between two groups, then the groups are called isomorphic.
 From the standpoint of group theory, isomorphic groups have the same properties and need not be distinguished.